 - Cooperative Extension employees cannot refuse a request for an accommodation.
 Refusal to provide an accommodation is an institutional decision that must originate from the Office of Human Resources.
 If a situation arises where agreement cannot be reached on what constitutes a reasonable accommodation, it is important to contact 601.877.6188 immediately.
 Refusal to provide reasonable accommodation may constitute illegal disability discrimination and create legal liability for Cooperative Extension and Alcorn State University.

-Alcorn State University School of AREAS has two complaint procedures available for clientele use:
+Alcorn State University School of Agriculture and Applied Sciences has two complaint procedures available for clientele use:

 - The first is listed on the “And Justice for All” poster.
 This involves direct written communication with the secretary of agriculture.

-- The second procedure is to contact the designated university offices to handle inquires and/or complaints regarding non-discriminatory policies and procedures of Alcorn State University: complaints, inquiries, or specific requests in regard to Title IX and Section 504 directives should be made to the Director of Educational Equity and Inclusion/Title IX Coordinator, LLJuna Weir, Walter Washington Administration Bldg., Room 519A, Lorman, MS, 39096, (601) 877-6700.
-Complaints, inquiries, or requests in regard to non-discrimination in employment practices should be made to the Director of Human Resources, Carla Williams, PHR, SHRM-CP, Walter Washington Administration Bldg., Room 107, Lorman, MS, 39096, (601) 877-6188.
+- The second procedure is to contact the designated university offices to handle inquires and/or complaints regarding non-discriminatory policies and procedures of Alcorn State University: complaints, inquiries, or specific requests in regard to Title IX should be made to to Alfred L. Galtney, J.D., Executive Director of University Compliance and Acting Title IX Coordinator, Bowles Hall, 2nd Floor, Room 217, Lorman, MS 39096, (601) 877-6124.
+Complaints, inquiries, or requests in regard to non-discrimination in employment practices should be made to the Director of Human Resources, Dr. Wanda C. Fleming, MBA, SHRM-SCP, Walter Washington Administration Bldg., Room 107, Lorman, MS, 39096, (601) 877-6188.
 Questions, complaints, or requests in regard to Americans with Disabilities Act/Americans with Disabilities Act Amendments Act compliance in employment practices should also be made to the department of human resources.

 Cooperative Extension employees must ensure that all reasonable efforts is made to reach out to involve minorities and clientele with disabilities in Cooperative Extension programs and to properly record the effort.
 In addition to providing the notices above, the following activities are regarded as a minimum effort: